arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ### Workspace Pre-Configuration

-Some considerations must be considered beforehand to properly enable and use Modbus RTU on Portenta Machine Control using PLC IDE for appropriate Modbus RTU operation.
+Before properly enabling and using Modbus RTU on Portenta Machine Control, some considerations must be considered before using PLC IDE for appropriate Modbus RTU operation.
 The following subsections will briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***